 New Year is spent with friends

-It is quite an endearing sight, and it is also symptomatic of modern Sweden.
+Midnight, New Year’s Eve.
+It is quite an endearing sight: people standing outside, shivering, teeth clattering, up to their knees in heavy snow – just to wish each other a happy new year, accompanied by the bang and sparkle of fireworks.
+It is also symptomatic of modern Sweden.
 In many respects, Swedes have begun to absorb the outdoorsy continental lifestyle, but somewhere along the way a collision always occurs.
 In this case, with the climate.

 After celebrating Christmas with their immediate families, old or new, and with relatives and those that have married into the family, Swedes like to spend New Year’s Eve with their friends.